 1.16 The functional parts of an offshore transmission system include:

 the offshore connection facilities on the offshore platform/s, which may include:

-1.16.1 the offshore grid entry point/s (GEP) at which offshore power stations feed into an offshore transmission system,
+1.16.1 the offshore grid entry point/s at which offshore power stations feed into an offshore transmission system;

-1.16.2 any offshore supply point/s (OSP) where offshore power station demand is supplied from an offshore transmission system
+1.16.2 any offshore supply point/s (OSP) where offshore power station demand is supplied from an offshore transmission system; or

-1.16.3 AC or DC offshore transmission circuits
+1.16.3 AC or DC offshore transmission circuits.

 the cable circuit/s which may include:

-AC or DC cable offshore transmission circuits connecting an offshore platform either directly to an onshore overhead line forming part of the offshore transmission system or to onshore connection facilities forming part of the offshore transmission system
+1.16.4 AC or DC cable offshore transmission circuits connecting an offshore platform either directly to an onshore overhead line forming part of the offshore transmission system or to onshore connection facilities forming part of the offshore transmission system.

 an overhead line section, which may include: